Complex abstract Wiener spaces: Introduction

 From the mathematical physics perspective, there is an interesting link between abstract Wiener spaces and (free) Euclidean field theory, see e.g.~Section 4.3 in \cite{stroock}.
 Important are Hilbert spaces which are invariant under the Euclidean group.
 In fact, fields are formulated as probability measures on function spaces, particularly measures on Schwartz distributions over the Euclidean space.
 The path integral formulation requires defining a probability measure on a space of fields, often modelled as a Gaussian measure with additional interactions.
 The construction of a free Euclidean field is directly linked to an AWS, where the underlying Hilbert space is the space of solutions to a covariance operator.
 The AWS formalism provides a rigorous approach to Wiener integration in field theory.
 This mathematical framework plays a crucial role in ensuring the well-defined nature of the Euclidean path integral (in the non-interacting case) and provides a probabilistic interpretation of field theory in terms of stochastic processes.

 Complex Gaussian random elements are important objects in many areas beyond mathematics.
-For example, they can be used to model quantum harmonic oscillators or electromagnetic fields in physics \cite{Jaoude23}, signals in sonar or radar systems in engineering such as signal processing \cite{lapidoth}, or signals in machine learning reconstruction algorithms.
-In random matrix theory, Ginibre ensembles are matrices with i.i.d.~complex Gaussians entries, see e.g.~\cite{Anderson_Guionnet_Zeitouni_2009}.
+For example, they can be used to model quantum harmonic oscillators or electromagnetic fields in physics \cite{aboujaoude}, signals in sonar or radar systems in engineering such as signal processing \cite{lapidoth}, or signals in machine learning reconstruction algorithms.
+In random matrix theory, Ginibre ensembles are matrices with i.i.d.~complex Gaussians entries, see e.g.~\cite{anderson}.

 Extending the framework of real abstract Wiener spaces ($\R$-AWS) to the complex setting when working with complex Gaussians can be done in two different ways.
-In \cite{Taniguchi, KUSUOKA199362, shigekawa}, the authors respectively consider holomorphic functions, pseudo-convex domains and It\^o calculus on so-called {\it almost} complex abstract Wiener spaces ($\mathbb{C}$-AWS).
+In \cite{taniguchi, kusuoka, shigekawa}, the authors respectively consider holomorphic functions, pseudo-convex domains and It\^o calculus on so-called {\emph almost} complex abstract Wiener spaces ($\mathbb{C}$-AWS).

 An almost $\mathbb{C}$-AWS is essentially an $\R$-AWS with an additional linear operator $J: H \rightarrow H$ such that $J^2=-\operatorname{id}$, mimicking multiplication with the complex number $i$ on $H$ without assuming that $H$ is intrinsically complex.
-In some sense $J$ is a complex structure added on top of the real space.
+In some sense $J$ is a complex structure added on top of the real space which does not need to be integrable.
 Almost $\mathbb{C}$-AWS are natural spaces for modelling intrinsic real Gaussian fields or measures which exhibit complex-like structures.
 For example, one may consider integration in Euclidean quantum field theory for those fields which are intrinsically real.
 There Wick rotation introduces complex structures giving rise to such an almost complex linear operator $J$.